Snark subreddits: Subreddits

-r/MadiaSnark was a subreddit about Brianna Madia, a Moab, Utah-based vanlife influencer.
+r/MadiaSnark was a subreddit about Brianna Madia, a Moab, Utah–based vanlife influencer.
 In March 2023, Madia posted a video describing how she was doxxed by users from the subreddit and stated that the subreddit made her suicidal.
 She then released the names of 25 snarkers from the subreddit and revealed her discovery in October 2021 that her then-husband, Keith, had posted in r/MadiaSnark.
 It was later taken down by moderators of the subreddit.
 Lifestyle influencer Lily Chapman posted a series of videos about her experiences with snark content about her in 2024, in which she stated that she had nine separate snark pages dedicated to her and that they prompted her to pursue legal action.
 The subreddit r/snarkingonthesnarkers was created to critique other snark subreddits for bullying and harassment.

-In 2025, The New York Times reported on a snark subreddit dedicated to a 25 year old influencer with stage 4 cancer, which analyzed many details of her posts under the false belief that she was faking cancer or was a "cancer scammer", and leveraging her claim of having cancer for financial gain and sympathy.
-This included creating a 28 page timeline purporting to show inconsistencies in her story of having cancer.
+In 2025, The New York Times reported on a snark subreddit dedicated to Sydney Towle, which analyzed many details of her posts under the false belief that she was faking cancer or was a "cancer scammer", and leveraging her claim of having cancer for financial gain and sympathy.
+This included creating a 28-page timeline purporting to show inconsistencies in her story of having cancer.
 The New York Times confirmed her diagnosis of stage 4 cancer with her oncologist at Memorial Sloan Kettering Cancer Center, and the subreddit was banned after The New York Times contacted Reddit.

 Following the suicide of Mikayla Raines in June 2025, Reddit users raised discussions regarding the role of snark subreddits in her death.
 A snark subreddit about her YouTube channel SaveAFox was set to private and appeared to be scrubbed following her death.
 Users also initiated a petition requesting that Reddit introduce stricter policies around hateful content and shut down snark communities.
 Her death also sparked general discussions on cyberbullying and its effect on mental health.